mobilecoinofficial/grapevine/README.md

   You specify a complete message, and if a matching id field is found, that message will be updated, and its timestamp updated.
 You must specify the recipient correctly also.
 * **Delete**: You must authenticate with the service by signing a challenge value with either the sender OR recipient key.
-  You can then specify id of the message that you wish to delete from the broker.
+  You can then specify id of the message that you wish to delete from the bus.
 You must also specify the recipient correctly, this is required so that the enclave can obliviously delete it from their mailbox also in one operation indistinguishable from a read.

 To communicate with the broker, you need to use mobilecoin's standard method for creating attested connections to enclaves.

 1. First you will try to create an attested connection.
 On success, you will end up with an instance of `mc-noise` cipher which you can use to encrypt messages for the enclave.
-2. Then, look at the `client_request` API of the `mc-bomb-api` proto file.
+2. Then, look at the `client_request` API of the `grapevine-api` proto file.
 You will encrypt a `QueryRequest` object for the enclave, proudcing an `attest::Message` object which you will attach to that API.
 When you get a response, you can decrypt it using your cipher object, and then try to decode the `QueryResponse` object and interpret it.

-For more detailed info about `QueryRequest` and `QueryResponse`, see the `bomb.proto` file comments.
+For more detailed info about `QueryRequest` and `QueryResponse`, see the `grapevine.proto` file comments.

 ### Authentication